lionffl/trybe/README.md

-Here you will find my answers for the exercises of the Web Development Course from Trybe
+Here you will find the answers of Web Development Course exercises from Trybe

+Student: Felipe Lima (lionffl@gmail.com)
+Class: 21B
+Start date: 14/02/2022

 @About Trybe